puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

     include base::linux, apache # including a list of classes
 {% endhighlight %}

-`include` **cannot pass values to a class's parameters.** You may still use `include` with parameterized classes, but only if every parameter has a default value; parameters without defaults are mandatory, and will require you to use the resource-like syntax to declare the class.
+The `include` function **cannot pass values to a class's parameters.** You may still use `include` with parameterized classes, but only if every parameter has a default value; parameters without defaults are mandatory, and will require you to use the resource-like syntax to declare the class.

 ### Declaring a Class with `require`